gambitph/Stackable/src/plugins/global-settings/colors/readme.md

 doAction( 'stackable-global-settings.global-styles', colors )
 ```

-will generate this css rule in the editor:
+will generate these css rules in the editor:
 ```html
 <style id="stackable-global-colors">
 :root: {